c00/keycloak-opague-token-proxy/readme.md

 Just run the docker container as a single instance.
 Token cache is not shared, so don't create multiple instances.

 Create an environment variable `KC_UPSTREAM` and set it to the base url of your keycloak instance, e.g. `http://keycloak.identity.local`.
-Do not include path like `/auth`.
+Do not include any path like `/auth/my-realm`.

 Optionally set `PORT` to a value including a colon, e.g. `:10337`.
 The port defaults to `:8080`

+#### Settings

+- `KC_UPSTREAM` - The upstream keycloak server.
+Do include http(s), do NOT include path
+- `PORT` - Port to listen on.
+Include colon.
+Default: `:8080`
+- `FILTER_IP` - Set to `true` if you want IP filtering to work.
+- `ALLOWED_IPS` - Comma-separated list of IPs that are allows to use this service.
+- `PRINT_REQUEST_LEVEL` - Print contents of incoming requests.

+Print request levels:

+- 0: don't print anything
+- 1: Print headers (mask auth header, should not print sensitive info)
+- 2: Print headers + client IP (prints sensitive info)
+- 3: Print headers + client IP + request body (prints sensitive info)

 ## Note on licensing for AI / LLM training